The Differences Between Marketing and Advertising

 - Mobile ads

-Most advertising campaigns use a mixture of media to thoroughly appeal to the target audience.
-For example, if you want to reach younger generations of people who love the internet, social media advertising is a smart bet.
+Most advertising campaigns use a mixture of media to appeal to the target audience thoroughly.
+For example, social media advertising is a smart bet if you want to reach younger generations of people who love the internet.
 Alternatively, if one of your main goals is to address those in a specific industry, you might run a print advertisement in a business journal or pay for a display ad on a website they frequent.

 How Are Advertising and Marketing Similar?

 After looking at the lists above, you’ve probably noticed that overlap often exists between marketing and advertising professionals’ duties.
 For example, both groups likely will — or at least should — depend on data to plan their efforts and monitor the effects.
 Doing that well is not always easy.